boisgera/CDIS/Calcul Différentiel II/Calcul Différentiel II.md

 and compute the numerical derivative based on the forward difference at $x=0$ for several values of $h.$
-The graph of $h \mapsto \mathrm{FD}(\exp, 0, h)$ shows that for values of $h$ near or below the machine epsilon $\epsilon,$ the difference between the numerical derivative and the exact value of the derivative is *not* explained by the classic asymptotic analysis.
+The graph of $h \mapsto \mathrm{FD}(\exp, 0, h)$ shows that for values of $h$ near or below the machine epsilon $\varepsilon,$ the difference between the numerical derivative and the exact value of the derivative is *not* explained by the classic asymptotic analysis.